ch4mpy/spring-addons/samples/tutorials/resource-server_multitenant_dynamic/README.md

 No change, just keep the one from [`resource-server_with_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_oauthentication)

 ## 6. Conclusion
 Et voilà!
-We can now query our API with access tokens issued for any realm of our Keycloak instance (and got to see in action spring-addons starters versatility)
+We can now query our API with access tokens issued for any realm of our Keycloak instance (and got to see in action `spring-addons-starter-oidc` versatility)